In this post, I will tell you the best books on strategic thinking, so far.

 One way to be a better strategist is to (obviously) read books on strategy.

-Luckily for you, I already compiled the best strategy books that will help you create a solid and battle-tested strategy.
+Luckily for you, I already compiled the best books on strategy that will help you create a solid and battle-tested strategy.

 |The 33 Strategies of War||On War||Good Strategy Bad Strategy|